Localised distributed production techniques in the Pacific

 THE QUESTION

-Can localised 3D printing minimise the supply-chain constraints faced by islands in the Pacific?
+Can localised manufacturing technologies minimise supply-chain constraints faced by remote islands in the Pacific?

 LOCATION: Soloman Islands